 - WAC accepts that all our students have a variety of writing, literacy, language, and educational strengths, yet it is also aware that all students can learn to become more confident and successful writers with consistent, informed writing practice.

-At CSULB I am in the inaugural director and have been here for four years.
+At CSULB I am the inaugural director and am starting my fifth year.
 If you’d like to know more about me, click here.
 Take a moment to see the array of exciting projects we’re involved in throughout our website.
 If anything piques your interest, I am an email away.

 Download the entire Statement of WAC Principles and Practices (PDF), or visit the WAC Resources for Instructors for information ranging from designing effective writing assignments to giving feedback and assessing writing.